Ambiguous power spectrum from a quantum bounce: A tale of two indices

 \section{A tale of two indices}

-Solving Eq.~\eqref{MSgen} for arbitrary values of $\chi$ is not possible because of the parameter $\alpha_\chi$ in Eq.~\eqref{qrdd}, as it is only for $\alpha_\chi=1$, i.e. for $\chi \in \{\chi_\F,\chi_\C\}$, that the analytic solutions \eqref{vGenSol} are valid.
+Solving Eq.~\eqref{MSgen} for arbitrary values of $\chi$ is not possible because of the prefactor in Eq.~\eqref{qrdd}.
+As discussed there, there are two cases for which this prefactor is unity, namely for $\chi= \chi_\F$ and $\chi=\chi_\C$, and that the analytic solutions \eqref{vGenSol} are valid.
 Given that this parameter comes from the quantization process and is thus seemingly arbitrary, one may reasonably worry that the spectral index of scalar perturbations might depend on its exact value, the theory therefore loosing its predictive power.
 Indeed, for the two values for which one can solve the mode equation, one already obtains an ambiguity as the two spectral indices \eqref{nF} and \eqref{nC} are both possible predictions.